Executive Summary¶

 - Scaling Investments (Prioritize): Capabilities that reduce manual effort

-- Platform Effects (Multiply): Benefits that serve internal and external value
+- Platform Effects (Multiply): Benefits that deliver internal and external value

 Contextual Adaptation Guide¶